Adélaïde Labille-Guiard, Portrait of Joachim Lebreton, 1795

 The unusual signature and date visible at the lower left of the painting—“Labille d.tte Guiard / l’an 3.eme de la R”—situate the work specifically in the life of both the artist and the nation.
 The signature refers to the artist’s marital history: Adélaïde Labille married Nicolas Guiard in 1769 and began signing her paintings “Labille wife [femme] of Guiard,” but after her 1793 divorce, she adopted the signature “Labille called [dite] Guiard.”
 The date—“year 3 of the Republic”—refers to the new calendar adopted in 1793 by the National Convention, which started with September 22, 1792 (when France was declared a republic); “year 3” ran from September 22, 1794 through September 21, 1795.

-Portrait of Joachim Lebreton is one of at least six portraits that Labille-Guiard sent to the SalonSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onwards. exhibition that opened on October 2, 1795.3The published guide to the Salon of 1795 lists four paintings by Labille-Guiard in addition to “Plusieurs Portraits sous le même numéro” (Several Portraits under the same number); see Jean-François Heim, Claire Béraud, and Philippe Heim, Les Salons de peinture de la Révolution française, 1789–1799 (Paris: C.A.C.
+Portrait of Joachim Lebreton is one of at least six portraits that Labille-Guiard sent to the SalonSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onward. exhibition that opened on October 2, 1795.3The published guide to the Salon of 1795 lists four paintings by Labille-Guiard in addition to “Plusieurs Portraits sous le même numéro” (Several Portraits under the same number); see Jean-François Heim, Claire Béraud, and Philippe Heim, Les Salons de peinture de la Révolution française, 1789–1799 (Paris: C.A.C.
 Sarl. ÉDITION, 1989), 248.
 This was the first exhibition in which Labille-Guiard had participated since 1791.
 Having been elected to the Royal Academy of Painting and Sculpture in 1783, Labille-Guiard went on to attract the patronage of several members of the royal family in the final years of the ancien régimeancien régime: The period in French history from about 1650 to 1789 (before the French Revolution).
 It was characterized by a divine-right absolute monarchy, a society based upon privileges for the rich and well-connected, and the Catholic Church as the religious establishment.
 The monarchy fell on August 10, 1792, after months of royal intransigence, and the Revolution entered a new more radical phase.
 King Louis XVI was executed in January 1793., attaining the status of “Painter to Mesdames” (the unmarried aunts of Louis XVI) and receiving major commissions from two of them, Madame Adélaïde and Madame Victoire; their niece, Madame Élisabeth (the king’s sister); the comte de Provence (a brother of the king); and even Louis XVI himself.4The academy had admitted female artists in small numbers since the seventeenth century, although no more than four women were permitted to be members at any one time.
 On the uneasy relationship between women and the academy, see Mary D. Sheriff, The Exceptional Woman: Elisabeth Vigée-Lebrun and the Cultural Politics of Art (Chicago: University of Chicago Press, 1996), 73–104.
 For a more general history of women in the academy, see Octave Fidière, Les Femmes artistes a [sic] l’académie royale de peinture et de sculpture (Paris: Charavay Frères, 1885).
 During the revolution, she advocated for moderate reforms in the academy and in the nation, arousing the ire of her more radical colleagues.
 She survived the Reign of Terror, in part, by moving to the countryside on the eastern outskirts of Paris, but several of her paintings depicting members of the royal family were destroyed in public bonfires in 1793 by order of the Paris city government.5According to a report delivered to the Committee on Public Instruction on 13 Floréal Year III (May 2, 1795), “the Director of the Department of Paris, by an order of August 11, 1793, forced citoyenne Guiard to deliver to the procureur syndic the large and small portraits of the former prince and all the studies related to these works, to be devoured by flames.”
 Pierre-Louis Ginguené, “Rapport au Comité d’instruction publique,” 13 Floréal an III (May 2, 1795), Archives Nationales, Paris, DXXXVIII/4.

 The nation’s art institutions were also in the midst of reinvention in 1795, with Joachim Lebreton playing an important role in the process.
 Born in Saint-Méen-le-Grand, Brittany, in 1760, Lebreton moved in 1772 to Paris, where he was educated and ordained by the brothers of the Theatine Order.6For the most current biography of Joachim Lebreton, see Elaine Dias, “Lebreton, Joachim,” in Dictionnaire critique des historiens de l’art actifs en France de la Révolution à la Première Guerre mondiale (Paris: L’institut national de l’histoire de l’art, 2009), online at http://www.inha.fr/spip.php?article2403.
 See also Henry Jouin, Joachim Lebreton, premier secrétaire perpétuel de l’Académie des beaux-arts (Paris: Bureaux de l’Artiste, 1892).
 The Theatine Order was an order of secular clergy founded in Rome and approved by Clement VII in 1524.
 Members of the Order were required to take a vow of poverty and obedience, but didn’t have to attend multiple masses day and night.
 They wore simple black cassocks and nursed the needy and sick in their communities.
 Due to their lack of evangelizing zeal, the Order was waning by the 18th century and now they exist only in their original country, Italy.
 See Deborah Howard, “Theatine Order,” Grove Art Online (2003): http://doi.org/10.1093/gao/9781884446054.article.T084340.
 In his position teaching at the College de Tulle, which was overseen by the Theatins from 1764 to 1791, Lebreton was friends with several other men of letters who would go on to have careers during the Revolution and successive regimes.
 See Marcel Dorigny, “Victor Lanneau, Prêtre, Jacobin et Fondateur du Collège des Sciences et des Arts (1758–1830),” Annales Historiques de La Révolution Française, no. 274 (October–December 1988): 347–65.
 In 1779, he obtained a post teaching rhetoric in a Theatine school in Tulle, in the Limousin region of south-central France.
 As Father Lebreton, he published his first book, La logique adaptée à la rhétorique, in 1788.7The censor’s approval refers to the author as “le P. Le Breton,” “P.” being an abbreviation for “Père.”
 P. Le Br.
 Clerc-Régulier Théatin, La Logique adaptée a [sic] la rhétorique (Paris: Jean-Louis Pichard, 1788), 141.
 At the outbreak of revolution in 1789, Lebreton left the order and returned to Paris.
 In 1794, he married Anne-Julie d’Arcet, the eldest daughter of the chemist Jean d’Arcet.8When the Portrait of Joachim Lebreton first went on the market, its sitter was misidentified as Lebreton’s father-in-law, Jean d’Arcet.
 See Tableaux Anciens et du XIXème Siècle (Monte Carlo:, Christie’s Monaco S.A.M., December 4, 1993), 38–39.
 Joachim Lebreton and Anne-Julie d’Arcet wed on June 7, 1794.
 See Anne-Julie d’Arcet, “4.44.
 Las de Julie Darcet à son frère J.P.J.
 Darcet, à Sainte-Palaye, 3 p.
 De son mariage le 7 juin avec Le Breton,” 16 prairial an II (June 4, 1794), Institut de France, Académie des sciences, Paris, collection d’Arcet, 47 J, folder 4.
 When Labille-Guiard exhibited his portrait, Lebreton was serving as head of the museum department of the Committee of Public Instruction and was an important contributor to the journal La Décade philosophique, littéraire et politique.
 He would soon be named head of the Ministry of the Interior’s Bureau of Fine Arts and a founding member of the newly created National Institute of Arts and Sciences, which replaced the old regime’s system of royal academies.
 Lebreton served as the first secretary of the Class of Moral and Political Sciences and, after an 1803 reorganization of the institute, he was appointed “Perpetual Secretary” of the Class of Fine Arts.
 Unlike the defunct Royal Academy, the National Institute permitted no female members.